adoyle0/bream/readme.md

 ## Post Install

-> [!NOTE]
-> Some manual setup is required for theming if you want eye candy.
+Some manual setup is required for theming if you want eye candy.

 ### Pywalfox